lorenzenv/Movie-Recommender/README.md

 # *Movie Recommender*
-## KMeans, Flask, Heroku, the Fuzz and Sprase Matrices
+## KMeans, Flask, Heroku, theFuzz and Sprase Matrices

 This project was completed in week 10 of the Spiced Data Science Bootcamp in Berlin.
 The goal was to create a Movie Recommender Webservice running on a Heroku Server.